bjandre/avr-parking-proximity/README.md

 Pins are grouped together into ports.
 Each port has three registers.
 Each bit of a register controls a single pin.

-  1. DDRx : register controling the input/output status of port x.
+  1. DDRx : register controling the input/output status of port x. input = low = 0, output = high = 1

   2. PORTx : If pin is output, controls the high/low level of the pin.
 If pin is input, controls the internal pull up